kermitt2/grobid/doc/training/acknowledgment.md

 </back>
 ```

-## Inter Annotator Agreement
+## Datasets
 Like other models in Grobid, annotated data for the acknowledgment falls into two folders:
 - Data for training, under `grobid/grobid-trainer/resources/dataset/acknowledgment/corpus/`, and
 - Data for evaluation, under `grobid/grobid-trainer/resources/dataset/acknowledgment/evaluation/`.

 The annotated corpus received some inputs from other annotators when those data was introduced at the [DESIR Code Sprint 2019](https://desircodesprint.sciencesconf.org/) activity.

-Some annotators proposed to add two types of information in the label.
-Those two scales for the label are:

-####Types

-To whom acknowledgment is addressed, e.g.:
-- person
-- institution
-- grant number

-####Roles

-The role of whom acknowledgment is addressed, e.g.:
-- founding agency
-- technical support
-- language support
-- providing data
-- personal support
-- consulting
-- unknown & others

-Label could be the combination of both (types and roles) e.g. `LanguageSupportPerson`, `FoundingAgencyGrantNumber`

-### Consensus
+### Annotation Guide
-Suggestions about the labels and the labelling levels will be considered for inclusion in the next version of the acknowledgment model.

-### Decision for Disambiguities
-The use of `the`, for example, in `the Centre National de la Recherche Scientifique` should not be involved in the labelling.
+- Delimiters, for example `the`, in `the Centre National de la Recherche Scientifique` should NOT be involved as part of annotated data.
+- Someone's title, for example `Prof.` in the `Prof. L. T. Kuhn` should be involved as part of annotated data.